The Role of the Father

 movement into adulthood

-Some children remain emotionally over-connected to the mother, making autonomy and separation more difficult later in life.
+Some children remain more emotionally dependent on the mother, making autonomy and separation more difficult later in life.

 The Emotional Impact of Father Wounds